Redmond City Television

 Redmond City Television (RCTV) was created in 1996 as a convenient way for residents to receive information about issues, services, and events within Redmond as well as highlight the unique character of our community.

-RCTV is available on both Comcast and Frontier cable systems.
-On Comcast, you can watch us on channel 21 and with Frontier, we’re located on channel 34.
+RCTV is available on both Comcast and Ziply cable systems.
+On Comcast, you can watch us on channel 21 and with Ziply, we’re located on channel 34.
 You can also catch RCTV live online 24/7 or replay OnDemand programming from our archives.

 City Council Committee of the Whole, Regular meetings, and Study Sessions are covered live every Tuesday at 7:30 p.m. with replays on RCTV:

 - 3 p.m.
 Saturdays

 - 12 p.m.
 Mondays

 - 8 a.m.
 Tuesdays

 Planning Commission meetings are covered live most Wednesdays at 7 p.m. and replayed on RCTV: